Collection Development Procedures

 Albert B. Alkek Library

-After a request is submitted to Collection Development, if there is a question about the request, Collection Development will consult with the designated subject librarian for that academic department or the Collection Development Librarian.
+After a request is submitted to Collection Development, if there is a question about the request, Collection Development staff will consult with the subject librarian for that academic department or the Collection Development Librarian.
 If faculty must be consulted, the subject librarian or the Collection Development Librarian will do so.

 Before submitting a request

 - Check the library catalog to see if the library already owns the material, or if there is a copy "on order" or "in process."

 - Ensure each request contains as complete information as possible for the title, i.e. price, year, publisher, source, ISBN.